 Why It Works: Describing clear product categories is vital to attracting a wide audience.

-Upwork is a leading global platform that connects freelancers with project opportunities in the gig economy.
-The copy for this Google Ad starts with the sentence, “Make things happen on Upwork.”
-This is a great introduction that’s relevant to both freelancers and the companies that are seeking to access this talent.
+Fiverr is a leading global platform that connects freelancers with project opportunities in the gig economy.
+The copy for this Google Ad starts with the sentence, “Get Those To-do Tasks Done.”
+This is a great introduction that’s relevant to companies that are seeking to access this talent.

 Why It Works: Use words that are relevant to your entire audience when making an introduction.